seabbs/presentations/README.md

 - What do we really know about BCG?
 Talk given at UK Clinical Vaccine Network Conference 2019.
 See the slides [here](https://www.samabbott.co.uk/SeabbsPresents/PhD/CVNUK2019/presentation.html) and `/PhD/CVNUK2019/presentation.Rmd`for the code.

-### Fellowships

-#### Sustainable Software Institute fellowship

-- Slides for my screencast application to the [SSI fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme).
-See [here](https://www.samabbott.co.uk/SeabbsPresents/other/ssi/presentation.html) for the slides and `/other/ssi/presentation.Rmd`  for the code.
-The screencast can be seen [here]().

 ### Packages

 #### getTBinR